-When someone else is speaking, communicators will not be preparing their responses.
+When someone else is speaking, great communicators do not spend the time preparing their responses.
 Instead, they ask questions for clarification and to make certain that they thoroughly understand what the other person is communicating, focusing their mind on listening and understanding.

 If you find yourself (and that little voice in your head) arguing, prepping your response, or refuting what your colleague is saying, you are not focused on thoroughly understanding her communication.
 You have stopped listening and have refocused the discussion on your needs.

 Use a Feedback Loop

 Saying, "Here is what I heard you say" and repeating the gist of the content of the message that they received from the other person’s communication uses a feedback loop to check their understanding and to make sure they are experiencing shared meaning.